JoaquinArruiz/tic-tac-toe/README.md

 # tic-tac-toe
-Playable tic tac toe for 2 players (coming soon: against the machine)
+Playable tic tac toe for 2 players
 You can see the live test at: [Live Test: Tic-Tac-Toe](https://joaquinarruiz.github.io/tic-tac-toe/)

 -----